Alfresco/SearchServices/README.md

+# WARNING
+This project is *read-only* now, as it has been moved to GitHub.

+The new project is avaialable in https://github.com/Alfresco/InsightEngine

 ## Alfresco Search Services and Insight Engine

 This repository includes the source code for Alfresco Search Services and Insight Engine products.